 Malcolm Miller Papers

-Series II: Photographs (circa 1920s-1957) contains Miller's extensive collection of celebrity photographs.
+Series II: Photographs (1921-1962) contains Miller's extensive collection of celebrity photographs.
 Autographed images are housed in Sub-Series A and include such prominent figures as Vilma Banky, Rod la Rocque, Amelita Galli-Curchi, Josef Hofmann, Louise Homer, Edna Woolley Lieurance, and Thurlow Lieurance.
 Unsigned images (many of which Miller apparently received as part of publicity packages) are housed in Sub-Series B and include Warren Beatty, Feodor Chaliapin, the José Greco Spanish Ballet, George DeVine, and David Van Vactor.

 Dates